How to Make a Work Schedule (+ Work Schedule Templates)

 Simply add the employee names, and an “X” or a checkmark under each date they are scheduled to work.

-• How many times they were scheduled to work the First, Second, Third, or Split shift (if applicable)
+• How many times they were scheduled to work the First, Second, Third, or Split shift (if applicable).

 In case your employees work different split shifts, work overtime, or have specific instructions regarding their schedules, you can clarify this below each employee row.

-Who is it for?
+Who is the Monthly Work Schedule Template for?

 ⬇️ Download the classic Monthly Work Schedule Template in Excel